lqmanalhakim/eid_moo/README.md

 ### Objective
 The objective of the app is to streamline and simplify the process of reserving and managing portions of a cow for Qurban, ensuring efficient coordination with local suraus and providing a seamless and organized experience for users participating in the Eid al-Adha sacrifice.
 ### Features and Functionalities:
-1. Authorization : Authorizing User or Admin.
+1. Authorization : Authorizing for Admin.
 2. User Profiles : Detail information and history of booking .
-3. Detail System : Detail information of the list of cow and portion available.
+3. Detail System : Detail information of the list of cow and parts available.
 4. Payment System : User need to fill borang akad and show the proof of payment.
 5. Approved System : Show the name and detail information of buyer for admin to check and approved.